tesseract-olap/tesseract/tesseract-server/README.md

 So in a query where the drilldowns are `geography` and `product` and `brand` and the measure is `quantity`, you can use the top calculation to get the top 3 `product`/`brand` combinations by `geography`, for quantity (in this case you'd probably sort desc).

+Drilldown and measure must be specified elsewhere in the query.

 ```
 top=<n>,<GroupDrill>,<Measure>,<sort_order>
 ```